Islamic State–Taliban conflict: 2022

-On 25 May, at least 9 people were killed in a triple bombing targeting mini-busses in the city of Mazar-i-Sharif.
+On 25 May at least nine people were killed in a triple bombing targeting mini-buses in the city of Mazar-i-Sharif.
 IS-KP later claimed responsibility.

-On 18 June, two people were killed and seven others were injured after gunmen attacked a Sikh temple in Kabul.
+On 18 June two people were killed and seven others were injured after gunmen attacked a Sikh temple in Kabul.
 ISIS–K claimed responsibility, claiming the attack was in revenge for 'insults made by members of India's ruling Bharatiya Janata Party about the Prophet Mohammed'.
 Seven ISIS–K gunmen were killed in a firefight with Taliban forces after the attack.

-On 3 August, two Taliban policemen and three Islamic State gunmen are killed during a gunbattle at a hideout in Kabul.
+On 3 August two Taliban policemen and three Islamic State gunmen were killed during a gunbattle at a hideout in Kabul.
 Four other officers are wounded.

-On 5 August, 8 people were killed and 18 others were injured after a bomb exploded at a Shia gathering in Kabul.
+On 5 August eight people were killed and 18 others were injured after a bomb exploded at a Shia gathering in Kabul.
 ISIS–K later claimed responsibility.

-On 11 August, a senior Taliban cleric, Sheikh Rahimullah Haqqani, was blown up and killed in a suicide bombing during an Islamic seminary in Kabul.
+On 11 August a senior Taliban cleric, Sheikh Rahimullah Haqqani, was blown up and killed in a suicide bombing during an Islamic seminary in Kabul.
 ISIS–K later claimed responsibility for the attack.

-On 17 August, a mosque in Kabul was attacked during evening prayers.
+On 17 August a mosque in Kabul was attacked during evening prayers.
 It was reported that happen a huge explosion with 21 killed including the mosque's imam Amir Muhammad Kabuli.
 Another 33 people were injured.

-On 2 September, a bombing at a mosque in Herat killed at least 18 people and wounded 23 others.
+On 2 September a bombing at a mosque in Herat killed at least 18 people and wounded 23 others.
 A senior Taliban cleric, Mujib Rahman Ansari, was killed in the blast.